viniciuspjardim/color-beans/README.md

 It's a Tetris like blocks (called beans) game.
 While in Tetris the goal is to complete rows of blocks, in Color Beans the goal is to link beans of the same color.
-If there is a least 4 beans of the same color linked together they will be freed (deleted) and the player will score.
+If there is at least 4 beans of the same color linked together, they will be freed (deleted) and the player will score.

 This game is a clone of Dr. Robotnik's Mean Bean Machine, but It does not